 When reading that eulogy, I felt like the scenic effects and the naive prince that doesn’t grasp his situation and the loud, irritating railway switchman, all at once.
 She had told me she wanted something celebratory, but I felt I was doing it all so wrongly.
 It was too silent, yet not intimate enough, noisy inside my head to the point it felt like white noise, whilst the only noises people were really making were shifting in their seats and accidentally rustling paper.
 The environment didn’t help.
 The church felt enormous.
 I felt as though the whole service had been the railway scene, and now that I was the fox again, teaching people how bonds break and what they mean, I was acting out my part in the worse possible way.
 I remember the way that my voice echoed, its clipped, somewhat distanced words bouncing off those whose first language wasn’t English.
 I felt like I was reading the news or announcing security procedures on a plane.
 I didn’t cry, but I didn’t smile, either.
 I read just as expressively as my nine year old self had done and just as determined, yet the part felt like it should have been set out differently.
 I never could decide whether it was me that was the problem or the day, the weather, the lighting, maybe all of these things together with this horrible reality, set out directly in front of me: loss.
 The fact I was later told some of the hand-outs with the translation on didn’t reach Italians made that feeling all the more acute.
 I felt pretentious, stupid, and arrogant all at once.
 The feeling faded after a few days, but still, to think about it, brings back that theatre scene I acted out aged nine into my mind.
 I got an applause for both, but was angry at the way I had handled them both times, too.

-My birthday came.
-A mere year beforehand we had spent a weekend together in Munich.
-I found it hard to believe that we had been, on the same day a year earlier, sprawled on hotel room beds, eating Hungarian soup in strange restaurants, gazing at cuckoo clocks in window displays, stocking up on dried fruit at the Viktualienmarkt.
-Still, I didn’t shed a tear, distracted by more friends than I deserved to have around me, given how much I was starting to resemble a robot in attitude.
-The evening I turned 22, I finally cried because I had lost my bag in the bar.
-The real panic wasn’t having lost my silly Monsoon clutch – it was the fact that the earrings she had given me for my 21st had been tucked into its inside pocket, as I had taken them off because one caught into my hair.
-My poor friends, confused by the sudden shift from birthday cake and smiling to utter despair, stood around looking both preoccupied and slightly embarassed.
-I hadn’t cried with make up on in public in a long time, perhaps since falling off my bike in first year and wailing in agony on Iffley Road, and I must have looked a sight.
+It seemed like seconds I’d been back when my birthday came.
+For my 21st, a year beforehand, we had spent a weekend together in Munich.
+I found it hard to believe that on the same day a year earlier, we had been sprawled on hotel beds, eating Hungarian soup in strange restaurants, gazing at cuckoo clocks in window displays, stocking up on dried fruit at the Viktualienmarkt.
+Still, I pushed it out of my mind, distracted by more friends than I deserved to have around me, given how much I was starting to resemble a robot in attitude.
+After more than a month of freezing emotionally, on the evening I turned 22, I finally cried because I had lost my bag in the bar.
+The real panic wasn’t having lost my silly Monsoon clutch – it was the fact that the earrings she had given me for my 21st had been tucked into its inside pocket, as I had taken them off because one caught onto my hair.
+My poor friends, confused by the sudden shift from birthday cake, photos and singing to utter despair, stood around looking both preoccupied and slightly embarrassed.
+I hadn’t cried with make up on in public in a long time, perhaps since falling off my bike in first year and wailing in agony on Iffley Road on the way back from a rowing outing, and I must have looked a sight.

-I then found the bag, the earrings still inside it, but somewhere, a switch had shifted.
+I found the bag, the earrings still inside it, within an hour, but somewhere, a switch had shifted.
 Once the watersheds started, I couldn’t halt them.
-Nonetheless, I continued to keep tears to myself.
-I cried in Zumba classes, at the back of the room (you wouldn’t think it possible, but it is in fact possible to squat to Taylor Swift and cry), cycling on the way to lectures, blaming tears on the wind if someone asked, at career fairs when I thought about the fact she wouldn’t see me graduate and walks around Christ Church meadows when I wished I could send her photos of the river view, and pub toilets and Tescos and Paperchase and the post office and in my college room and in the Taylor Institute and in the canteen and in Itsu and when I looked at cherries in the Covered Market.
+Nonetheless, I continued to keep tears to myself as much as possible.
+I cried in Zumba classes, at the back of the room, cycling on the way to lectures, blaming tears on the wind if someone asked, at career fairs when I thought about the fact she wouldn’t see me graduate and walks around Christ Church meadows, when I wished I could send her photos of the river view.
+I cried in pub toilets, Tescos’ loo roll section, Paperchase, the post office, in my college room, in the Taylor Institute, in the canteen, in Itsu and when I looked at cherries in the Covered Market.
+I cried in more or less every place I set foot in on a regular basis.
 At some point, I cried because I saw a woman wearing a fur coat.
-It would have been hilarious, had I not felt as though I was being switched on and off emotionally.
+I had cried onto my phone in November, damaging it because of the amount of salt that had penetrated its already semi-open screenside, and at the time, I had seen the funny side of it.
+It would have almost been hilarious this time, too, had I not felt as though I was being switched on and off emotionally constantly.
 Cry, write essay, sleep.
 Wake up, cry, go to tutorial, sleep.
 Play Elton John’s Tiny Dancer twenty times, cry twenty five times, sleep.
 It was absolutely fucking exhausting.

 One small comfort lay in the back of my head: you’re back in Oxford, away from where it all happened.
 You’ll be able to get into a routine that will distract you, with Finals looming on the horizon, friends around you, too much to do to think about this.
-Your birthday has come and it was going to be hard.
+Your birthday was always going to be hard.
 But it’s over now, and you can carry on.
 Life had managed to trick me, as I had forgotten about past me’s poetry module choices, the module that would lead to a hand in of coursework based on two selected essay.
+When I received an email in January asking me what times would suit me best for tutorials on the topic, I realised, a cold shiver going down my spine, I had completely forgotten about it.
+I spent five days cramming poetry into my brain and reading the submission regulations.
 I have never written coursework in my life, and the idea was terrifying.
-This was also most probably why I had pushed it to the back of my mind.
+In retrospect, this was most probably why I had pushed it to the back of my mind.

 Before the holidays, I had decided to write about Holocaust poetry.
 You will probably have begun to see where this is going: drenched in pain that was both poetical and my own, I dragged myself through a term of blankly staring at ceilings, cancelling commitments, going for power walks in thunderstorms with the idea that perhaps if I got struck by lightning my pain might finally, finally burst out and let itself be felt, embraced at long last.
 This wasn’t a death wish – it was a need to feel.

 For someone who has always been incredibly emotional, feeling this way was a real novelty.
 I hated the way I couldn’t get absorbed into news and gossip and anger any longer.
 The idea of having cried at Brexit felt pathetic.
 Feelings all melted into a single one: numbness.
 Whilst bad news bounced off me, numbness also meant caring very little or not at all about my work.
-I would read Celan and weep at all sorts of things, with none of this emotion coming out in my essay writing.
+I would read Celan and weep, with none of this emotion coming out in my essay writing.
+Every tutorial I went to was worst than the previous week, and I felt increasingly angry at myself for not being able to make the most of my sessions with a fantastic tutor.
 In between all of this academic chaos, I was reading books that were supposed to help me feel- Grief is the thing with feathers, for instance, which only left me confused as to why I hadn’t picked up on Ted Hughes’ imagery.
 I knew the crow was black grief, but was there any point in personifying him?
 What was the point in all these stupid allusions, really?
 Couldn’t people just talk about the raw, horrid, blistery thing that pain was?
 Finally, a week before term ended, my breakthrough came.
-I decided to stop writing about pain.
+I decided to stop trying to write about pain.
 I wrote, instead, about anti-conformism in political poetry and the innovations that come with contemporary poetry.
+After a countryside retreat to my friend Margherita’s house, I finally finished the portfolio.
 Done and dusted.
 Handed in.
 Gone forever.
 I wrote to my incredibly patient tutor, thanking her for having seen me through a difficult and teary term, and that was that.